Grover's Algorithm for Question Answering: Introduction

 The paper is structured as follows.
 In Sec. \ref{syntax} we develop the grammatical framework and quantum state interpretation thereof, setting the stage for the types of linguistic problems we will deal with here.
-In Sec. \ref{implementation} we put forward an approach where the contractions between word representations are implemented as the measurement of a permutation operator, and we show how this permits the simultaneous treatment of ambiguous phrases in English.
+Here we introduce the idea that words are represented as vectors, matrices, and higher-rank tensors, depending on their grammatical function, that contract with each other following grammatical rules, explaining how we can arrive at the interpretations of larger fragments of text.
+In Sec. \ref{implementation} we put forward an approach where the words are interpreted as quantum states, and we show how the contractions between word representations can be implemented on a quantum computer as the measurement of a permutation operator.
+We elaborate on how this setting permits the simultaneous treatment of ambiguous phrases in English.
 In Sec. \ref{application} we apply Grover's algorithm to question-answering, using the framework developed in the previous section to turn the representation of the question and answers into the input of the algorithm, together with an oracle that identifies that correct answers.
 Finally, in Sec. \ref{conclusion} we give an overview of the developments introduced and discuss further work.